chatatechnologies/android-autoql/readme.md

 //clearOnClose is a Boolean
 bubbleHandle.clearOnClose = clearOnClose
 ```
->`enableVoiceRecord`: Enables the voice-to-text button.
+>`enableVoiceRecord`: Enable the speech to text button.
-Note: The voice-to-text feature uses Web Speech API, so this feature is
-only available for Chrome users.
+Note: The speech to text function uses SpeechRecognizer which works when the "Manifest.permission.RECORD_AUDIO" permission is accepted by the user.
 ```kotlin
 //enableVoiceRecord is a Boolean bubbleHandle.enableVoiceRecord = enableVoiceRecord
 ```
 > `theme`: Color theme for Data Messenger.
 Currently there are two options: light theme and dark theme.
-In addition to changing the overall theme, you can also change the accent color using the accentColor prop.
 ```kotlin
 //theme is a String "light" else "dark" bubbleHandle.theme = theme